How To Test Zinc Levels At Home

 After reflecting on your daily life and seeing if any of the causes above align with you, it is important to observe your own health for common symptoms of zinc deficiency.

 The following is a list of common symptoms seen with zinc deficiency or copper:zinc imbalance.
 If you have any of these symptoms, I would highly recommend you test zinc levels.

 How To Test

-There are several ways to test your zinc levels.
+There are several ways to test zinc levels.
 One that I am a fan of due to its simplicity and cost-effectiveness is the zinc sulfate taste test.
 All you do purchase a bottle of zinc sulfate liquid (this a good one and if that is sold out, try this one here), place a capful in your mouth, and observe the sensations in your mouth.

 Below are the possible outcomes and indications: